10 budget ideas for kids’ lunchboxes

 Get into the habit of freezing the last leftover bagel, pitta, tortilla wrap or slice of bread in the packet, so that you can ring the changes some days without having to buy several different varieties of bread each week.
 This way you get to vary between pinwheel wraps, club sandwiches or cookie-cutter shapes to keep things interesting without blowing the weekly food budget in the bakery section of the supermarket.
 If your child turns their nose up at crusts, cut them off then freeze and save for breadcrumbs or croutons.
 (Side note: leftover wraps can also be repurposed as better-for-them, thrifty tortilla chips.
 Just snip them into triangles with kitchen scissors and griddle briefly to serve with hummus for dipping.)

 Find a local supplier of bulk grocery staples that you can weigh out yourself at the store to take home in minimal packaging.
-Buy dried fruit, mini pretzels, nut-free granola and the like to store in jars at home and decant into Tupperware for lunches, and you’ll do away with all those panic purchases of overpriced, individually wrapped little kids’ snack bags.
+Buy dried fruit, mini pretzels, nut-free granola and the like to store in jars at home and decant into food containers for lunches, and you’ll do away with all those panic purchases of overpriced, individually wrapped little kids’ snack bags.

 In the same vein, forego expensive packets of popcorn for your own homemade version that’s easy to store and even easier to make.
 Add dried fruit to the popcorn mix for bonus variety and nutrition and to make pricier dried fruit go further.
+Our recipe contains nuts, but check your school's allergy policy.

 If your kids like little pots of edamame beans (we call them popping peas in our house), seek out a bulk bag in the freezer section – you’ll get five times as many as you would if you picked up a pricey individual pot out of convenience.